-At the National Library in the Netherlands, for example, the approach is similar to that of the Internet censorship researchers, discussed above.
-It is a digitized method, that is, a directory model, where an expert chooses significant sites based on editorial criteria.
-These sites are continually archived with technology originally developed in the Internet Archive project.
-At the time of writing, approximately one thousand national websites are archived in the Netherlands - a far cry from what is saved in the Internet Archive.
-49 In accounting for the difference in approaches and outcomes of the two projects, I would like to observe that the end of the virtual, and the end of cyberspace, have not been kind to Web archiving; the return of the nation-state and the application of certain policy regimes (especially copyright) have slowed efforts dramatically.
+project.
+At the time of writing, approximately one hundred national Websites are archived in the Netherlands - a far cry from what is saved at the Internet Archive.51 In accounting for the difference in approaches and outcomes of the two projects, I would like to observe that the end of the virtual, and the end of cyberspace, have not been kind to Web archiving; the return of the nation-state and the application of certain policy regimes (especially copyright) have slowed efforts dramatically.
 Would digital methods aid in redressing the situation?
-I would like to invite national Web archivists to consider a registrational approach, e.g. the Alexa model adapted for a national context.
+I would like to invite national Web archivists to consider a registrational approach, e.g., the Alexa model adapted for a national context.
+The results may be salutary.